 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
-This is evident though a range of sources, including Neli, Talk for Writing, and P4C triangulation Improved reading attainment among disadvantaged pupils.
-Phonics - Year 1 at least 90% of disadvantaged to meet standard KS1 - 75% to meet expected standard KS2 reading outcomes in 2024/25 show that more than 85% of disadvantaged pupils will meet the expected standard.
+This is evident though a range of sources, including WellComm, Talk for Writing, and P4C triangulation Improved reading attainment among disadvantaged pupils.
+Phonics - Year 1 at least 85% of disadvantaged to meet the national standard expectation.
+End of KS2 data predications show that more than 70% of disadvantaged pupils will meet the expected standard.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 show that more than 85% of disadvantaged pupils met the expected standard.
+KS2 maths outcomes in 2026-27 show that more than 90% of disadvantaged pupils will have met the expected standard.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations • a significant reduction in bullying • Targeted children to show measurable improvements in wellbeing through To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: • the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non- disadvantaged peers being reduced by 0.5%. • the percentage of all pupils who are persistently absent being below 8%, including those who are disadvantaged
+Sustained high levels of wellbeing from 2026-27 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations • Targeted children to show measurable improvements in wellbeing.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance 2026-27 demonstrated by: • the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 1%. • the percentage of all pupils who are persistently absent being below national, including those who are disadvantaged